This is My Story

 Raychelle is the author of the books, Confined Minds: Break-Free from Imprisoned Thoughts and Boss Girls in the Boardroom.
 She's currently writing her third book and first novel, Thugs in Skirts.
 She's been featured in major magazines and publications like Forbes, USA Today, Huffington Post, Encore HD Magazine, Voyage Dallas Magazine, and International Magazine in China, BridgeAfrique Magazine.
 She's been featured on a variety of radio show across the globe.

 Raychelle's been a guest speaker at the University of Arlington Texas and featured inside the University's Shorthorn Newspaper where she shared her expertise on local child hunger and how her organization fights hunger in communities across Texas.

 Today, she and her husband, Ulysses, live in the DFW area of Texas.
 Together they have two adult children and two grandchildren.
-In October 2017, the couple adopted their daughters two children, Julian and Legend.
+In October 2017, the couple adopted their two grandchildren, Julian and Legend.
 In spite of a busy schedule, Raychelle take time to enjoy her family.
 She loves teaching, traveling, reading, writing, photography, camping, and singing.